 Running a home-based business in 2021 can create flexibility in how you make income and spend time.
 However, starting a business isn’t a quick process, and it doesn’t guarantee financial success, as you probably heard.
 This process requires long-term commitment because there are many aspects to handle.
 Before starting a business, you need to clearly understand what it implies and determine if you can handle the stress and work.

 Your first thought would be that you don’t need to write a business plan because you don’t need a loan, and you already know what your business will look like.

 Don’t have the misconception that business plans need to be complex or stuffy; they serve as roadmaps that guide you to success.
-If you don’t know how to create one, search online because you can find business plan templates you only have to fill in with your details.
+If you don’t know how to create one, search online because you can find business plans and other ready made templates, you only have to fill in with your details.

 A business plan is essential because it sets goals and works as your company’s blueprint and operations guide.